sparrowcasino/sparrowcasino.github.io/README.md

 # About SparrowCasino
-SparrowCasino offers BlackJack and the other classic poker games.
-Add our chatbot to your Telegram Messenger contact to enjoy it immediately.
+SparrowCasino offers poker and dice games through the Telegram Messenger.
+Add our chatbots to your Telegram Messenger contact to enjoy games immediately.

 ## Features
   - Play Private: In addition to using encrypted currencies as chips, we have a variety of mechanisms to protect your privacy.